altomator/Image_Retrieval/README.md

 - format: XML only

 Example for the Europeana Newspapers subdataset *L'Humanité*, with ark IDs computation and illustrations extraction:
->perl extractMD.pl -LI ocren Humanite OCR-EN OUT-OCR-EN xml
+>perl extractMD.pl -LI ocren Humanite OCR-EN-BnF OUT-OCR-EN-BnF xml

 Note: some monoline OCR documents may need to be reformatted before running the extraction script, as it does not parse the XML content (for efficiency reasons) but use grep patterns at the line level.
 Usage:
 >perl prettyprint.pl IN

-The script exports the same metadata than before but also texts and captions surrounding illustrations:
+The script exports the same image metadata than before but also texts and captions surrounding illustrations:
 ```xml
 <ill  w="4774" n="4-5" couleur="gris" filtre="1" y="3357" taille="0" x="114" derniere="true" h="157"><leg> </leg>
 <txt>Fans— Imprimerie des Arts et Manufactures» S.rue du Sentier.
 (M. Baunagaud, imp.) </txt>
 ```

-Some illustrations are filtered according to their characteristics (size, form).
-In such cases, the illustrations are exported but they are reported with a "filtre" attribute set to true.
+Some illustrations are filtered according to their form factor (size, localization on the page).
+In such cases, the illustrations are exported but they are reported with a filtered attribute ("filtre") set to true.

 After this extraction step, the metadata can be enriched (see next section, B.) or directly be used as the input of BaseX XML databases (see. section C.).